 What has happened in other states with regards to pediatric exposures after legalization?

 Illinois Poison Center (IPC) staff and researchers at University of Chicago Comer’s Children’s Hospital recently partnered in the analysis of National Poison Data System (NPDS) data on pediatric cannabis exposures reported to the national poison center network.
 We found that compared to 2007-2008 vs 2017-2018, the eight states that legalized recreational marijuana at the time of the study (AK, CA, CO, DC, ME, MA, NV, OR, and WA) more than doubled the rate of exposures compared to states that did not have legalized recreational cannabis.
-This research will be presented at the Society of Academic Emergency Medicine conference in May.

 How have IPC cannabis cases changed in the one month since cannabis has been legalized?